Amara-001/Amara/README.md

 ### 🎯 Current Goals
 - Expanding my skills in Docker and Kubernetes
-- Preparing for Azure Security Certifications
+- Preparing for Azure & AWS Security Certifications

 ---
 Connect with me: [LinkedIn](www.linkedin.com/in/amarachi-nwamuo) |